 Install cygwin.
 Ensure that you have installed all packages listed here, some of them are not installed by default.
 Just in case, here is the copy of that table, but it is recommended to verify with the master source:

-Binary Name Category Package Description ar.exe Devel binutils The GNU assembler, linker and binary utilities make.exe Devel make The GNU version of the 'make' utility built for CYGWIN. m4.exe Interpreters m4 GNU implementation of the traditional Unix macro processor cpio.exe Utils cpio A program to manage archives of files gawk.exe Utils awk Pattern-directed scanning and processing language file.exe Utils file Determines file type using 'magic' numbers zip.exe Archive zip Package and compress (archive) files unzip.exe Archive unzip Extract compressed files in a ZIP archive free.exe System procps Display amount of free and used memory in the system
+Binary Name Category Package Description Installed by default ar.exe Devel binutils The GNU assembler, linker and binary utilities No make.exe Devel make The GNU version of the 'make' utility built for CYGWIN.
+No m4.exe Interpreters m4 GNU implementation of the traditional Unix macro processor No cpio.exe Utils cpio A program to manage archives of files No gawk.exe Interpreters gawk Pattern-directed scanning and processing language Yes file.exe Utils file Determines file type using 'magic' numbers Yes zip.exe Archive zip Package and compress (archive) files No unzip.exe Archive unzip Extract compressed files in a ZIP archive No free.exe System procps Display amount of free and used memory in the system No

 Install Mercurial from here and add 'hg' to the PATH.